Line Operators in $U(1|1)$ Chern-Simons Theory: Introduction

-The boundary VOA $V_k(\fg)$ for the above Chern-Simons theory is rational: its category of modules is semisimple \footnote{A semisimple (abelian) category is one where any object can be written as a direct sum of subobjects.
+The boundary VOA $\CV = L_k(\fg)$ is rational for $k > 0$: its category of modules is semisimple \footnote{A semisimple (abelian) category is one where any object can be written as a direct sum of subobjects.
 More generally, there can be objects that have non-trivial subobjects (they are reducible) but nonetheless cannot be written as a direct sum of subobjects (they are indecomposible).
 See, e.g., Section 1.3 \cite{CDGG} for more details on aspects of non-semisimple categories in the context of QFTs.} with a finite number of simple objects.
-The category of all modules for the corresponding quantum group $\CA$ is far from semisimple and, correspondingly, the Reshetikhin-Turaev construction only uses a small portion of this category: one must remove any module with vanishing quantum dimension, resulting in a semisimple category.
+Correspondingly, in the construction of \cite{RT}, only a small portion of the category of representations of $\CA = U_q(\fg)$ is used: one must remove any module with vanishing quantum dimension, resulting in a semisimple category.
+This process is also called ``semi-simplification."
 Semisimplicity of the underlying category is imposed by the Chern-Simons theory.
-Nonetheless, it is natural to ask whether there is yet another, necessarily logarithmic (non-rational), VOA $\CV$ that realizes the entire category of modules for $\CA$ and whether there is a QFT $\CT$ tying these two together.
+A natural question to ask is whether there is yet another, necessarily logarithmic, i.e. non-rational, VOA $\CV$ that realizes the entire category of modules for $\CA$ at positive levels and whether there is a QFT $\CT$ tying these two together.